-Photographs by Chris McCaw are on view in The Sheltering Sky at The Palo Alto Art Center in Palo Alto, CA, from January 19 - April 7, 2019.
-The exhibition, titled after Paul Bowles iconic novel, brings together artists whose practice focuses on the dynamic sky.
-In conjunction with the show, McCaw will host an artist talk on March 31 at the Lick Observatory in Mounta Hamilton, CA. Other featured artists include Sukey Bryan, Val Britton, Linda Connor and Hiroshi Sugimoto.
+Photographs by Chris McCaw were on view in The Sheltering Sky at The Palo Alto Art Center in Palo Alto, CA, from January 19 - April 7, 2019.
+The exhibition, titled after Paul Bowles iconic novel, brought together artists whose practice focuses on the dynamic sky.
+In conjunction with the show, McCaw hosted an artist talk on March 31 at the Lick Observatory in Mounta Hamilton, CA. Other featured artists include Sukey Bryan, Val Britton, Linda Connor and Hiroshi Sugimoto.
 For more information, please visit the Palo Alto Art Center website.

 Chris McCaw’s Sunburned GSP#710 (Pacific Ocean), 2013, was included in Sea Views at Rijksmuseum in Amsterdam, on view from June 17 through September 17, 2017.
 Drawing from more than 35 seascape photographs in the Museum’s permanent collection, the group exhibition also included works by Viviane Sassen, Chip Hooper, Franco Fontana, Jo Ractliffe and Simon van Til.
 For more information, please visit the Rijksmuseum website.